Rank Optimization for MIMO Channel with RIS: Simulation and Measurement: Experimental Measurement

 In this section, we set up an RIS-assisted 2$\times$2 MIMO communication prototype to conduct experimental measurements.
 As depicted in Fig. \ref{Expesystem}, the transmitter and the receiver consist of two antennas and the software defined radio (SDR) platform, respectively.
 The RIS is placed aside, with its center aligned with the center of all antennas at the same height, thereby establishing an RIS-assisted 2×2 MIMO communication system.
 The parameters of the fabricated RIS and the corresponding distances are identical to those utilized in the numerical simulation.

-When the configuration of RIS is completed, the receiver uses the least squares (LS) method to estimate the overall MIMO channel $\mathbf{H}$.
+Upon the configuration of RIS is completed, the receiver employs the least squares (LS) method to estimate the overall cascaded MIMO channel $\mathbf{H}$ based on pilot signals transmitted from the transmitter.
 Subsequently, the corresponding effective rank of the channel is calculated based on equation (\ref{equ7}) as a metric for the MCA to optimize the RIS configuration.
 The achievable rate of the ZF receiver can be obtained by summing up the achievable rates of each independent data stream after ZF equalization, which can be expressed as where $\rho_{i}^{\mathrm{ZF}}$ is the SNR of the $i_{\mathrm{th}}$ data stream after ZF equalization.
 The specific measurement method for each SNR $\rho_{i}^{\mathrm{ZF}}$ can be found in Sections IV-D and V-B of reference \cite{tang_mimo_2020}.

-In order to modify the power ratio $\alpha$ of the RIS-assisted channel $\mathbf{H}_{\mathrm{rx}}^{\mathrm{ris}}\mathbf{\Gamma}\mathbf{H}_{\mathrm{ris}}^{\mathrm{tx}}$ in the MIMO channel $\mathbf{H}$, we alter the orientation of the antennas towards the RISs.
+Since the transmit and receive antennas we employed are directional antennas with a gain of 7 dBi, we can modify the power ratio $\alpha$ of the RIS-assisted channel $\mathbf{H}_{\mathrm{rx}}^{\mathrm{ris}}\mathbf{\Gamma}\mathbf{H}_{\mathrm{ris}}^{\mathrm{tx}}$ in the MIMO channel $\mathbf{H}$ by altering the orientation of the antennas towards the RISs.
 As depicted in Fig. \ref{Expedeployment}(a), when the transmitter directly faces the receiver without any RIS, the corresponding $\alpha$ value is 0.
 In Fig. \ref{Expedeployment}(b) and Fig. \ref{Expedeployment}(d), where the transmitter faces the receiver with the RISs placed aside, the corresponding $\alpha$ slightly exceeds 0.
 As shown in Fig. \ref{Expedeployment}(c) and Fig. \ref{Expedeployment}(e), when both the transmitter and the receiver face the RISs, the corresponding $\alpha$ approaches 1.
 Furthermore, we evaluated the impact of increasing the number of unit cells by comparing the results obtained with one RIS and two RISs.
 Table \ref{tab2} summarizes the corresponding measurement results.

 It can be observed that when using one RIS ($N$ = 16), the achievable rate of the ZF receiver $R_{\mathrm{ZF}}^{\mathrm{mea}}$ increases from 17.7 to 19.4 bps/Hz at the beginning and then decreases to 18.9 bps/Hz as $\alpha$ increases.
 Meanwhile, the effective rank rises from 1.53 to 1.96.
 However, when using two RISs ($N$ = 32), $R_{\mathrm{ZF}}^{\mathrm{mea}}$ continuously increases by 13.6\%, from 17.7 to 20.1 bps/Hz as $\alpha$ increases.
 Simultaneously, the effective rank rises from 1.53 to 1.96, obtaining a 30.1\% increase.
 In scenarios where the RIS-assisted channel dominates $\mathbf{H}$, as depicted in Fig. \ref{Expedeployment}(c) and Fig. \ref{Expedeployment}(e), adding one RIS (increasing $N$ from 16 to 32) leads to a 1.2 bps/Hz increase in $R_{\mathrm{ZF}}^{\mathrm{mea}}$.
 The measurement results are consistent with the simulation results and verify that RIS can be effectively used to optimize the effective rank of the channel and improve the system performance.